Sefhriloff/Nevasca/README.md

 1. **Download the Lumisota Server:** Begin by downloading the Lumisota server made by Ascii from this [link](https://puomi.tunk.org/snowstroem/files/).

 2. **Set Up websockify:** To connect your client to the Lumisota server, you'll need to use websockify.
 Start by following the instructions on the [websockify GitHub page](https://github.com/novnc/websockify).

+3. Open the index.html file and update the _server, _username, and _password variables with your specific login details to access the game server.